 - Write each learning outcome so that it completes this statement (do not include the statement with your learning outcome language), As a result of participating in this educational activity, learners will be able to . . .

 - Enter each learning outcome as a statement with a period at the end.

-- Outcomes are limited to 20 words each.
+- Limit outcomes to 20 words each.